Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - features which are present in Unstable release or on Github but not yet in the publicly available testing release:
-  *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- NEW: Timetable: Calculate Delay While Stopped at a Station, by TheGwyd (PR #1084) *- NEW: Blended Braking Compatibility and Effectiveness Improvements, by SteelFill (PR #1094) *- NEW: BugFix: When the OR main form does not have the focus, hovering above the main OR form makes the mouse cursor disappear, by sweiland (PR #1096)
-  *- NEW: Fix For Delayed Particle Emitter Spawning, by SteelFill (PR #1097) *- NEW: Fix TCS orders not being sent to pantographs, by cesarBLG (PR #1099)
+  *- Added mouse wheel support for controls which can be moved by pressing the left mouse button, by sweiland (PR #919) *- Add curve squeal to route, by steamer_CTN (PR #923) *- NEW: Add Settings Exporter tool (copy settings to INI, etc), by rwf-rr (PR #1086) *- NEW: Automatic speed control (Cruise Control) refactoring, by cesarBLG (PR #1091) *- NEW: Fix Activity Runner persists after loading exception, by cjakeman (PR #1110) *- NEW: Do not activate ETS switch if no suitable cars are attached, by cesarBLG (PR #1115) *- NEW: Handle null control active locomotive, by cesarBLG (PR #1123) *- NEW: Add missing es.po files, by cjakeman (PR #1129)

 Info about content of the various PR to the Unstable release can be found here